Kettlebell swings can cause neck and shoulder pain when performed incorrectly.

 - Muscle tension

-In the study done by Stephanie M. Greer, Ph.D., from the University of California, Berkeley, they found a correlation between lack of sleep that leads to the excess subcortical response in the amygdala and obesity.
+Stephanie M. Greer, Ph.D., a researcher from the University of California, Berkeley, says “there is a correlation between lack of sleep that leads to the excess subcortical response in the amygdala and obesity.”

 How often should you do kettlebell swings?

 Once you checked all the boxes then it’s time to train.

 However, if you notice that your neck seems to bother you after some number of reps, try to be flexible with your training program.

 Just because someone is doing 200 swings a day, and it works wonders for them, it doesn’t mean you should be doing the same approach.